Training in Lifestyle Coaching: 8 Best Certifications and Courses

 In 1974, W. T. Gallwey wrote The Inner Game of Tennis, which marked a transition from a pure sports coaching model to the development of personal coaching (Gavin & McBrearty, 2019).

 Lifestyle coaching in health and medicine is burgeoning.
-Research has proven its efficacy for clients and patients who desire sustainable behavior changes, preventing or reversing lifestyle-related chronic diseases.
+Research indicates that it’s effective for clients and patients who desire sustainable behavior changes, preventing or reversing lifestyle-related chronic diseases (Gordon et al., 2017).

 Several options are available for practitioners looking to become lifestyle coaches.